HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

         ![](../../../../assets/HCL_Content_Reporting_Update_Disable.png)

 6. When a bulk update is triggered, a snackbar appear in the lower right corner of the screen.
-The snackbar displays the status of the bulk update.
+The snackbar displays the status of the update.
 If the process is still ongoing, it shows how many items have already been processed against the total number of items.
 If the process has been completed, it shows how many items were successfully updated and how many items were not.

     ![](../../../../assets/HCL_Content_Reporting_Bulk_Update_Snackbar.png)

 ## Tracking Bulk Updates and viewing Bulk Update results

-There are two ways to track the bulk update: the first is the snackbar described above, and the other is the **Updates** page.
+There are two ways to track the bulk update: through the snackbar and through the **Updates** page.

-### Snackbar
+### Using the snackbar

 1. The snackbar that appears when a bulk update is triggered tracks up to five bulk update processes.